 10.1 Pupils identified on the SEND register are assessed against National Curriculum Age related expectations in the year group in which they are in or from an earlier year group.
-Some children are assessed using the PIVATS document (pre-National Curriculum Levels.
+They are supported within their Maths lessons in a variety of ways for example through specific tasks, support from teachers and teaching assistants and practical apparatus.